neuml/txtai/docs/install.md

     pip install git+https://github.com/neuml/txtai

+## Conda

+A community-supported version of txtai is available via conda-forge.

+    conda install -c conda-forge txtai

 ## Run with containers

 Docker images are available for txtai.
 [See this section](../cloud) for more information on container-based installs.